rm511130/Tanzu-Workshop-TKGI/README.md

 cf logs fact-user1
 ```

-- We could extend this Lab with App auto-scaling, or by using `cf bind-service` to bind your App to a database, but I think we've made the point that, if you are developing modern Apps, there's already a Tanzu Application Service PaaS available to help you significantly change your developer's experience.
+- We could extend this Lab with App auto-scaling, or by using `cf bind-service` to bind your App to a database, but I think we've made the point that, if you are developing modern Apps, Tanzu Application Service will help you significantly change the developer's experience.

 Congratulations, you have completed all the LABs in this Workshop.